Expedia tops profit estimates, shares up

 "You probably would expect some headwinds in the Western economies would be pressuring growth" but there was no sign of that in the Expedia report, she said.

-The company had a net loss of $3.3 million (2 million pounds), or 2 cents a share, in the first quarter, compared with earnings of $52 million, or 37 cents a share, a year earlier.
+The company had a net loss of $3.3 million, or 2 cents a share, in the first quarter, compared with earnings of $52 million, or 37 cents a share, a year earlier.

 Earnings per share adjusted for account depreciation, interest expense and other items rose to 26 cents from 16 cents a year earlier.
 That was better than the 15 cents a share expected by analysts, on average, according to Thomson Reuters I/B/E/S.